subutai-io/installers/mac/README.md

 Create a folder with name subutai in your home directory and download all prerequisites there.
 Create these folders in subutai directory and place components accordingly:
 ```
 scripts - for installation scripts
-dist - for VirtualBox .pkg file
+dist - for VirtualBox and TUN/TAP driver
 templates - for Subutai management and master templates
 snap - for Subutai snap package
 snappy.ova image, Google Chrome, p2p and SubutaiTray app must be placed under the root of subutai directory.